CMagistrado/monitor/README.md

 However, this is used to create the hooks used to model behaviors (see above).

+Also note that this will remove all efforts to communicate back to the analyzer (e.g., to tell it to hook into a child process).
+You must add this back in after rescanning.
+See all lines in ./sigs/template/sigs.rst-full that call pipe().

+There were some calls hooked by Cuckoo's old signatures that my parser didn't pickup:
+  - CreateProcessInternalW
+  - SetContextThread
+  - IWbemServices_ExecMethod
+  - URLDownloadToFileW

 ## Other tools
 Inside Command Prompt (Windows):
 ```